frederic-perez/AmE-dictionary/data/idioms.md

 __crazy__
 __creature of habit__ :two: One who prefers the comfort and reliability of routine and habitual behavior. _My brother is far too much a creature of habit to be up for something like backpacking across Europe._
 __cred__ A shortening of “credibility,” referring to one’s ability to be accepted or deemed legitimate in a particular situation or group. _A scrawny geek like me has no cred with the jocks._
+__creep in__ To enter some thing, place, or situation slowly or stealthily.
 __creep into (some place)__ To enter some place stealthily.
 __creep on (someone or something)__
 __creep out__ __2__ _slang_ To make someone feel nervous, uncomfortable, and slightly frightened.
 In this usage, a noun or pronoun is commonly used between “creep” and “out.” _I’m OK with most bugs, but centipedes just creep me out, man._